egardner/ericgardner.info/source/notes/back-to-basics.html.md

 end
 ~~~

-It's just plain Ruby at the end of the day.
-I'm confident I can modify and
+Middleman is just plain Ruby at the end of the day.
+I'm confident I can
-extend this setup to support other features as needed.
-Otherwise, it just
+modify and extend this setup to support other features as needed.
+Otherwise,
-works<sup>TM</sup> and stays out of the way.
+it just works<sup>TM</sup> and stays out of the way.

 ## CSS: Pico CSS micro-framework